Justin-Moretto/Justin-Moretto/README.md

 Aside from web dev, I have a passion for game dev and am personally studying Unity and C#.

-Currently learning firebase, angular and Unity/C#.
+Currently learning firebase, typescript, angular and Unity/C#.

 When I'm not programming I am either doing music and audio production or enjoying reading, working out or playing video games.